imjoseangel/imjoseangel/README.md

   <img src="https://github.githubassets.com/images/mona-whisper.gif" width="27px">
   <br><br>
   <samp>
-    :wave: I'm a Cloud Architect and SRE Developer Engineer who is passionate about making Open Source more accessible.
-I love investigating and collaborating within different projects to learn new ways of working and new techniques for development and automation.
-Don't hesitate to contact me to discuss about different technologies or a coffee ☕️
+    :wave: I'm a Cloud Architect and SRE Developer Engineer.
+Passionated about making Open Source more accessible.
+I love to investigate and collaborate with different projects to learn new ways of working and new techniques for development and automation.
+Don't hesitate to contact me to discuss about different technologies or for a coffee ☕️
   </samp>
 </p>